scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

     group_by(flower) %>%
     summarise(num_affected = sum(affected == 1))
 ```
-This time the number of affected plant is shown by type of flower (7 daisies were affected, 7 lillies, etc.):
+This time the number of affected plants is shown by type of flower (7 daisies were affected, 7 lillies, etc.):
 ```
 > by_flower
 # A tibble: 5 × 2